Bachelor of Interdisciplinary Studies Degree Program

 - Humanities include course work selected from the Departments of English, Film and

 Theatre, Foreign Languages, History, Philosophy and/or Women’s and Gender Studies.

 Transfer course work in religious studies may be applied to fulfill this requirement.

 - Social sciences include course work selected from the Departments of Anthropology,

 Economics, Geography, Political Science, Psychology, Sociology and/or Urban Studies.

-and/or interior design may be applied to fulfill this requirement.
+design may be applied to fulfill this requirement.